CodeMaster001/Rapid-SPN/README.md

 For proper usage:
 Install networkx==2.5 and scipy=1.11.4
 Please refer ecoliy.py file in scripts directory for changes needed to be done.
-Remember we dont use tensorflow, unfortunately its been left behind by mistake.
+Remember we dont use tensorflow, we only use cpu and unfortunately its been left behind by mistake.
 Sorry and I apologize for it.
 For further details plese refer this PR https://github.com/CodeMaster001/spnrp/pull/9